JasonKessler/scattertext/README.md

 For an example of how to use `CorpusFromScikit` and `AutoTermSelector`, please see demo_sklearn.py

 Also, I updated the library and examples to be compatible with spaCy 2.

+Fixed bug when processing single-word documents, and set the default beta to 2.

 **Table of Contents**